The Weight of Waiting

 Serving with Purpose

 While waiting, it is tempting to compare your journey to others who seem to have it all together.
-But Jesus calls us to a different perspective, one focused on humility and service rather than status.
-He asked His disciples, 'What was it that ye disputed among yourselves by the way?' highlighting how easily we lose sight of God's call in our pursuit of recognition.
+In our modern, hyper-connected world, we are constantly bombarded with the highlights of others' careers, which can breed envy and discontentment.
+But Jesus calls us to a different perspective, one focused on humility and service rather than worldly status.

-To believe God for a job is to first receive Him as your provider.
-When you feel small or overlooked, remember that Christ embraces the humble.
-He 'took a child, and set him in the midst of them: and when he had taken him in his arms, said unto them, Whosoever shall receive one of such children in my name, receiveth me.'
+To believe God for a job is to first receive Him as your ultimate Provider and Lord.
+When you feel small, overlooked, or rejected by the corporate world, remember that Christ embraces the humble.
+He took a child, a symbol of statuslessness in the ancient world, and set him in the midst of them.

 Whosoever shall receive one of such children in my name, receiveth me: and whosoever shall receive me, receiveth not me, but him that sent me.— Mark 9:37, KJV